 She told East Devon Council: “Once I became more mobile, I was able to make use of the tramper that Seaton Wetlands has to offer.
 It can be hired at the wetlands and used around the site and offers a completely different way to experience the site.

-“As I’m becoming more mobile, soon I will have my boot off and I have become incredibly grateful for access to a view.”
+“As I’m becoming more mobile, soon I will have my boot off and I have become incredible grateful for access to a view.”

 It isn’t just at Seaton Wetlands where you can enjoy nature while using mobility aids.
 You can find out more by searching for Welcome to Countryside Mobility, who have a list of locations throughout the south west where you can enjoy accessible beauty spots or hire off road wheelchairs.
 The Miles without Stiles campaign has also been working to create accessible trails around Britain’s National Parks.